 Incorrect heading structure

 Headings should be used to create a logical structure for content.
-This helps users to understand the content and navigate it more easily.
+This helps users to understand and navigate content more easily.

-The H1 of a page should describe to users what they can expect the main theme of the following content to be.
+The H1 of a page should describe what users can expect the main theme of the content to be.

-Users often skip through headings in a list to find the content they're looking for.
-Unique, descriptive headings make for a good user experience for screen-reader users.
+Users often skip through headings in a list to find what they're looking for.
+Unique, descriptive headings create a good user experience for screen-reader users.

 Examples of issues in DfE

-Below are some examples of common issues with headings and how to avoid them.
+Below are examples of common issues with headings and how to avoid them.

 Skipped heading levels